September 28, 2023 by Lazer Brody

 True, tradition is important; that is, as long as it doesn’t ruin your health.

 At the Brody homestead, whole-grained rice, buckwheat groats and quinoa have replaced fried farfel and oil-dripping kugel.
 We don’t fry, but broil and bake.
 We eat loads of veggies and fresh fruit, and drink local mineral or sparkling water.
 Fish and lean poultry have replaced the lamb and veal, and we eat beef sparingly.
-Dessert is fresh fruit, homemade applesauce, fresh cantaloupe cubes, a square of 85% (minimum) chocolate or an almond-stuffed fresh date.
+Dessert is apple or quince compote with no added sugar and a square of 85% (minimum) chocolate.
 Our bread is home-baked and whole-grain, preferably spelt with minimal yeast.

 Our goal should be to control what enters our bodies.
 Food manufacturers care about making money, not about our health.
 That’s why we don’t buy their products.
 Our bodies weren’t designed to digest the myriad of chemical additives and preservatives that they force-feed us.